D2. Probability

 • One student predicts "1 in 5 days" and says that all 5 activities on the spinner have the same chance of being chosen because the sectors are of equal size.

-• One student predicts "2 out of 5 days", noting that it is more likely that the needle will land on the other activities than on the preferred activity because there are 4 other sectors.
+• One student predicts "2 out of 5 days", noting that it is more likely that the paperclip will land on the other activities than on the preferred activity because there are 4 other sectors.

 Active Learning (Exploration)